Hark! The Herald Angels Sing!

-Greetings Columbia Seminary alumni/ae and friends!
-Grace to you and peace from God our Father and our Lord Jesus Christ!
+Advent and Christmas greetings, Columbia Seminary alumni/ae and friends!
+Grace to you and peace from God our Father and the Lord Jesus Christ.

 Randy Calvo ‘81